 That goes for the fridge handle too, and the kitchen cabinet doors!
 Those get greasy and gross.
 If your guests are going to be anywhere near the kitchen, get your microfiber cloth and take 10 minutes to wipe those cabinets down.

-3 – The walls
+3 – Did you clean The walls?

 One time my husband and I were cleaning the house to receive family and he noticed a fairly long grayish spot on the wall towards the baseboard next to the front door.
 “Where did that come from?”.
 I had to look and think.
 I stood there baffled for a minute.
 Then it came to me!
 That was one of my beloved dog’s favorite spots….. and she had been gone for 3 YEARS!!!!

-4 – The dining room chairs
+4 – Wipe those dining room chairs

 That’s one of my hubby’s pet peeves.. sticky.
 He was the sticky monitor the whole time our kids were little.
-He probably wiped the chairs everyday.
+He probably wiped the chairs every day.